Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Gravitational waveforms

 We assume here that orbits near the separatrix have already circularized, and we introduce $\Delta p$ to describe deviations from the separatrix.
 The validity of the adiabatic approximation is then tested by examining the evolution of $p$ under the prescribed weak-field fluxes:

-where we brought back the mass ratio scaling $q:=\mu/M$ from equations \eqref{eq:pdotsds} and \eqref{eq:edotsds}.
+where we brought back the mass ratio scaling $q:=\mu/M$ from Eq. \eqref{eq:pdotsds} and \eqref{eq:edotsds}.
 This leads to a constraint on the mass ratio:

 We now assess whether the mass ratio constraint can remain within the physical range $q\in(0,1)$.
-In the absence of a cosmological constant $(\lambda=0)$, the contraint leads to unphysical scenarios, producing values outside the range of $q$ for $\Delta p$, i.e., for $p>p_{sep}$.
+In the absence of the SdS parameter $(\lambda=0)$, the constraint leads to unphysical scenarios, producing values outside the range of $q$ for $\Delta p$, i.e., for $p>p_{sep}$.
 This invalidates the use of weak-field fluxes for adiabatic evolution in the strong-field region.
-Furthermore, inclusion of a cosmological constant does not help loosen the validity of this approximation; for the constraint to yield physically meaningful mass ratios, an unrealistically large cosmological constant $(\lambda\sim10^{-3})$ well beyond the bound for stable orbits $(\lambda\sim10^{-4})$.
-Although the breakdown of our initial assumptions (such as the applicability of pN fluxes near the separatrix) suggests that this analysis is not strictly valid in the strong-field regime, this calculation serves as a preliminary attempt to explore the influence of the cosmological constant on the limits of adiabatic evolution.
+Furthermore, inclusion of a SdS parameter does not help loosen the validity of this approximation; for the constraint to yield physically meaningful mass ratios, an unrealistically large SdS parameter $(\lambda\sim10^{-3})$ well beyond the bound for stable orbits $(\lambda\sim10^{-4})$.
+Although the breakdown of our initial assumptions (such as the applicability of pN fluxes near the separatrix) suggests that this analysis is not strictly valid in the strong-field regime, this calculation serves as a preliminary attempt to explore the influence of the SdS parameter on the limits of adiabatic evolution.

 We now present preliminary results comparing the weak-field energy flux formula with the strong-field energy flux at infinity, obtained from the perturbation of spherically symmetric spacetimes due to an orbiting point mass.
 This comparison provides insight into the validity range of the weak-field formula.
 The strong-field energy flux is obtained using methods of Schwarzschild perturbation theory \cite{martel2004gravitational,martel2005gravitational,hopper2010gravitational}, generalized to spherically symmetric spacetimes to accommodate the Schwarzschild-de Sitter spacetime.
 We briefly outline the method, with the complete procedure detailed in a companion paper.
 The goal is to numerically calculate the energy flux valid near the separatrix of the Schwarzschild-de Sitter spacetime: